 6. Do your own laundry on the cruise ship

-Each ship has laundry facilities and for a minimum fee you can wash clothes while on board for a minimal fee.
+Each ship has laundry facilities, and you can wash clothes while on board for a minimal fee.
 Pack some travel-size detergent pods and dryer sheets to make it easy.
 Laundry on board means fewer clothes to pack.

 7. Don’t forget motion sickness medicines

-If you haven’t been on a cruise before, consider packing some motion sickness medicines.
-I took Sea Bands, Dramamine, and essential oils but sadly spent the first day not feeling well.
+If this is your first cruise, consider packing some motion sickness medicines.
+I took Sea Bands, Dramamine, and essential oils, but sadly, I spent the first day not feeling well.

 8. What toiletries does Disney provide?

-This will be helpful for the day you board the ship (to carry on any necessities) and for any days in port and on the beach.
+A carry-on bag is helpful for the day you board the ship (for any necessities) and for days in port and on the beach.
 We love this day bag for travel.

 10. Bring a multi-port charger for devices

-11. A lanyard will hold all of your cruise docs
+11. A lanyard to hold all of your cruise docs

 12. Bring something for character autographs

-Whether it’s an autograph book, pillow case, or picture frame, be sure to bring it along.
-You can drop it off at Guest Services when you arrive and it will be returned to your state room before you leave with autographs from all the characters.
+Bring an autograph book, pillowcase, or picture frame, to have signed during character meet time.
+You can drop it off at Guest Services when you arrive, and it will be returned to your stateroom before you leave with autographs from all the characters.
 Kids will love it!

 13. Consider packing Disney door decor

-Many people like to decorate their doors with magnets.
+Decorate your stateroom door with magnets or other small items.
 (It also helps to find your room on a ship where all doors look the same).
-Consider buying some Disney door magnets to make your door stand out.
+Consider buying some Disney door magnets or magnetic hooks to make your door stand out.